What is ‘County Lines’?

 Where do these groups/gangs come from?

-The 2016 NCA report ‘County Lines Gang Violence, Exploitation & Drug Supply’ recorded that 85% of areas surveyed, encountered gangs from London.
-However, whilst gangs from London were the most prevalent, gangs from other major cities such as Liverpool, Manchester and Birmingham were also very active.
+Gangs from London are most prevalent, gangs from other major cities such as Liverpool, Manchester and Birmingham are also very active.

 What is the ‘line’?

 The line is the telephone number that the users call to obtain their drugs.
 It is heavily marketed as a brand by the dealers and is the vital element in the drug supply chain.
-Whilst individuals in criminal networks and gangs change their mobile phones regularly to avoid detection by the law enforcement agencies, the ‘line’ does not change that frequently.
-To do so is bad for business and a line can often be open for years.
+Whilst individuals in criminal networks and gangs change their mobile phones regularly to avoid detection by the law enforcement agencies, the ‘line’ does not change that frequently, to do so can be bad for business.
 Because it is so valuable to the collective business, it is often closely guarded and only given to trusted individuals.
 It is normally kept well away from the area where the drug supply is taking place, usually in the groups home area.
 The phone line to the local dealers and runners directing them to meet and sell to the users is often a second line and not the principle number.
 Dual SIM phones are also used.
 Whereas runners and trap houses are expendable and often changed, the phone line isn’t.
-Therefore, their worth is immense with recent estimates on very active lines, placing value anywhere between £20 and £35K.
+Therefore, their worth is immense with recent estimates on very active lines, placing value well into 5 digits.
 Anything worth that much money is obviously valuable to other rival criminal networks, and likely to be targeted.
 The consequences for anyone losing the line may well be extreme acts of violence or even death.

 What types of drugs do they sell?